11th – 27th November 2023

 Post lunch visit Kharapati Rabari community to see some embroidery work.
 Later visit the nearby village and see Tangaliya weaving.

 Evening will be at leisure.
-Overnight stay at resort.
+Overnight stay at a resort.

 Breakfast at hotel